 Dream Big, Julie

 P.S.
-If you plan to live or move to another country, drop a note below and tell me about your dream destination and live/move plans!
-If you’re worried about affording your dream, here are 22+ ways to help make it possible.
+If you plan to live or move to another country, drop a note below and tell me about your dream destination.
+And tell me about your live or move plans!
+Oh, if you’re worried about affording your dream, here are 22+ ways to help make it possible and 37+ More.